Sathiyapramod/Simple_calculator/readme.md

 ##### Add functions to perform operations viz., Addition, Subtraction, Multiplication, Division and Modulus
 ##### The calculator must handle infix operations
 ##### UI Should be responsive on all media screens
-##### When any keypressed other than numbers, it will show alert warning "ONLY numbers are allowed"